m5fisker/Writeups/H@cktivityCon 2021/Phonetic/Phonetic.md

 ```
 phonetic: PHP script, ASCII text, with very long lines
 ```
-Viewing the code we see obsucated version of the code.
+Viewing the code, we see that it is obuscated and hard to read .
 I firstly, cleaned it up and tried to make sense of the code ([Cleaned Code](https://github.com/m5fisker/Writeups/blob/main/H%40cktivityCon%202021/Phonetic/phonetic_stage1_cleaned.php))

 After deobsucating the code , these are some interesting sections
 ```